-National living and minimum wage to increase in April
+National minimum wage to increase in April

-The national living wage paid to workers aged 23 and over will rise from £8.91/hr to £9.50/hr from 1 April, the Government has announced.
+The national minimum wage paid to workers aged 23 and over will rise from £8.91/hr to £9.50/hr from 1 April, the Government has announced.
 This represents an increase of 59p, and an extra £1,000/yr if you work full-time.
 The national minimum wage for workers aged under 23 and apprentices will also rise.

 The changes were revealed by the Treasury today (25 October) and are expected to be officially announced by Chancellor Rishi Sunak during Wednesday's Budget on 27 October.
 See the table below for the new rates in full.